A 65-year-old postmenopausal woman presents for prescription refill.

 The WHO definition of osteopenia conflicts with the way the word has been used by radiologists.
 Radiologists have used osteopenia as a nonspecific and descriptive term for increased lucency of bone as seen on radiographs.
 This rarefaction could be due to a variety of causes, such as osteoporosis or osteomalacia.
 Other words, such as demineralization, undermineralization, and deossification, were used incorrectly as synonyms for osteoporosis and osteopenia and added to the confusion.

 Typically, the lumbar spine and proximal femur are scanned (Fig. C1.1A,B).
-The forearm (Fig. C1.1C) can be scanned as an alternative to the hip and lumbar spine when these parts cannot be scanned due to artifacts (read further) or when the patient is too heavy for the table.
-In patients with hyperparathyroidism, the ...
+The forearm (Fig. C1.1C) can be scanned as an alternative to the hip and lumbar spine when these parts cannot be scanned due to artifacts (read further) or when the patient is too heavy for the ...